 Should you get a 10-year mortgage?

-- You want to build your equity quickly.
+- You want to pay your loan off faster and build your equity quickly

 How to get the best 10-year mortgage rate

-Are 10-year mortgages
+Alternatives to 10-year mortgages

 Other mortgage tools and resources